AbdullahKhurshid/lung-cancer-prediction/README.md

 Lung cancer is the third most common cancer across both genders in Singapore.
 Moreover, lung cancer incidence is expected to rise greatly over the next decade.
 Hence to prevent it, we must investigate its causes by analysing factors such as age, lifestyle choices and symptoms.

 The primary dataset is "lung cancer survey.csv".
 It is a survey dataset of individuals with or without lung cancer and their respective attributes.
 The data is originally retrieved from [Kaggle](https://www.kaggle.com/datasets/wajahat1064/lung-cancer-survey-data) which was in turn retrieved from an online website on lung cancer prediction systems.
-Thereafter, JR passed the data through a series of training models and a synthetic dataset of 10,000 observations was eventually generated.
+Thereafter, the data was passed through a series of training models and a synthetic dataset of 10,000 observations was eventually generated.

 The schema of the dataset used is as follows: